Accelerating Social Change

 Here’s how you can make your DAF a tool for justice:

-Fund grassroots organizations led by those most directly affected by social injustice: Many social justice efforts are routinely underfunded, especially those led by communities of color and other historically marginalized groups.
+Fund grassroots organizations led by those most directly affected by social injustice: Many social justice efforts are routinely underfunded, especially communities of color and other historically marginalized groups.
 Look for organizations that are community-rooted and led by those closest to the problem.
 This includes selecting a DAF provider that shares your vision.

 Using a DAF to support grassroots social change leaders requires a DAF provider who shares your mission.
 At Tides, our mission is our difference.

-We see DAFs as an opportunity to shift power to communities that face systemic barriers, channeling funds to amplify grassroots impact.
+We see DAFs as an opportunity to shift power to communities that face systemic barriers, providing funds to amplify grassroots impact.
 Tides’ approach to DAFs is rooted in social justice to help our partners expand their giving options, move resources quickly, and feel confident they’re supporting leaders on the frontlines of change.

 Opening a DAF at Tides is simple: